 To use rent as genuine savings you need to:

 - ✅ Be currently renting, and have at least 6 months clean rental history.
 This means you should not have missed a single rental payment during those six months.

-- ✅ Be currently renting via a licensed property manager (i.e. not a private rental, or living at home with your parents)
+- ✅ Be currently renting via a licensed property manager not a private rental, or living at home with your parents.

-- ✅ Ensure the tenants on the lease are the same as the people who will be on the home loan application
+- ✅ Ensure the name of the tenants on the lease are the same as the people who will be on the home loan application.

-Good news is if you can fit these criteria, the rent you have paid over the past 6 months will be considered instead of showing genuine savings and therefore you can use deposit sourced from ’non-genuine’ savings like a gift from your parents.
+Good news is if you can fit these criteria, the rent you have paid over the past 6 months will be considered, instead of showing genuine savings.
+Therefore you can use a deposit sourced from ’non-genuine’ savings like a gift from your parents.

-You will need a copy of the rental ledger, or reference letter from your property manager as evidence to use rent as genuine savings.
+You will need a copy of the rental ledger, or reference letter from your property manager as evidence in order to use rent as genuine savings.

 If I rent, do I still need a deposit?